 Signs of Job Burnout

-These physical symptoms can have very serious effects on your health.
-According to the American Psychological Association, if allowed to progress, burnout can result in depression, anxiety, and physical illness.
-Drugs or alcohol are often a problem.
-After an extended period of time burnout can cause physical and mental breakdowns, which include suicide, stroke, or heart attack ("The Road to Burnout."
+According to the American Psychological Association (APA), if allowed to progress, burnout may result in depression, anxiety, and physical problems.
+Eventually, it can cause physical and mental illnesses, which include suicide, stroke, or heart attack.
+(The Road to Burnout.
 American Psychological Association HelpCenter).

 How to Save Yourself From Job Burnout

-Let's look at the simpler situation first.
-This is burnout not caused by stress or frustration, but rather by working too hard and too many hours by choice.
-This situation sometimes fixes itself.
-You work too hard and then start burning out, so you slow down.
-If you find yourself unable to slow down, you have to force the matter.
-Find out how much vacation time you can take and then take it.
-Make a point of leaving work on time.
-Don't take work home with you.
+It is easier to fix burnout that is not caused by stress or frustration, but instead the result of choosing to work too hard and too many hours.
+This situation, in fact, sometimes fixes itself.
+You work too hard and then start burning out, so you take a step back.
+If that doesn't happen automatically, take steps to make sure it does.
+Force yourself to leave your job on time at least a few days a week and don't take any work home with you.
 Start slowly if you have to.
 Leave work on time one day a week and then increase it to two days.

-It's a whole different matter when your burnout is caused by stress or frustration.
-Usually it's an outside force causing you to feel this way, i.e. a difficult boss, more work than you can handle, or impending layoffs.
-A difficult boss is a tough one because if you work for someone who is just not a nice person, there's not much you can do to change that.
+It's a whole different matter when stress or frustration is making you feel burned out.
+It's not as easy to do something about an outside force such as a bad boss or impending layoffs.
+If you work for someone who is just not a nice person, it's not within your power to change that.
 However, you may consider sitting down with him or her to discuss how you can forge a more productive working relationship.